Davis, California: The Domes

-The Domes, (AKA Baggins End Innovative Housing), is an on-campus cooperative housing community designed by project manager Ron Swenson and future student-residents in 1972.
+The Domes (AKA Baggins End Innovative Housing) is an on-campus cooperative housing community designed by project manager Ron Swenson and future student-residents in 1972.
 Consisting of 14 polyurethane foam-insulated fiberglass domes and located in the Sustainable Research Area at the western end of Orchard Road, it is governed by its 26 UCD student residents.
 It is one of the few student co-housing cooperative communities in the US, and is an early example of the modern-day growing tiny house movement.
 The community has successfully resisted several threats to its continuation over the years.

 Farmers Market

 The Davis Farmers Market is held every Wednesday evening and Saturday morning.
 Participants sell a range of fruits and vegetables, baked goods, dairy and meat products (often from certified organic farms), crafts, and plants and flowers.
-From April to October, the market hosts Picnic in the Park, with musical events and food sold from restaurant stands.
+From May through September, the market hosts Picnic in the Park, with musical events and food sold from restaurant stands.

-The Davis Farmers Market won first place in the 2009, and second place in the 2010 America's Favorite Farmers Markets held by the American Farmland Trust under the large Farmers market classification.

 Media

-Davis has one newspaper, The Davis Enterprise, a thrice-weekly founded in 1897.
-UC Davis also has a weekly newspaper called The California Aggie which covers campus, local and national news.
+Davis has one newspaper, The Davis Enterprise, a thrice-weekly newspaper founded in 1897.
+UC Davis also has a weekly newspaper called The California Aggie that covers campus, local and national news.
 Davis Media Access, a community media center, is the umbrella organization of television station DCTV.
 There are also numerous commercial stations broadcasting from nearby Sacramento.
 Davis has two community radio stations: KDVS 90.3 FM, on the University of California campus, and KDRT 95.7 FM, a subsidiary of Davis Media Access and one of the first low-power FM radio stations in the United States.
 Davis has the world's largest English-language local wiki, DavisWiki.
 In 2006, The People's Vanguard of Davis began news reporting about the city of Davis, the Davis Joint Unified School District, the county of Yolo, and the Sacramento area.